yrlu/reinforcement_learning/policy_gradient/README.md

 ### REINFORCE with Baseline

-Here the code shows REINFORCE algorithm with baseline, the policy and value function share the same network regularized by l2.
+Here the code shows REINFORCE algorithm with baseline.
+The policy and value function share the same network regularized by l2.
 Have not been tuning the hyperparameters too much.
-Sometimes the model quickly converges to a local optimal (degenerate policy), but a few attempts (<5) should be sufficient.
+Sometimes the model quickly converges to a local optimal (degenerate policy) due to random initialization, but a few attempts (<5) should be sufficient.

 - `reinforce_w_baseline.py`: REINFORCE with baseline
 - `cartpole_policy_gradient_reinforce_baseline.py`: working example on cartpole-v0